ehwest/mdn_qms/Quality_Manual/REDME.md

 This Quality Manual applies to the following facility:

-Medical Data Networks, LLC

-537 Montridge Ct.,

-Franklin, TN  37067
+Company Name
+Company Address

 The company has undertaken the following roles:

-* ISO 13485 – Design, Manufacturer, Contract Manufacturer, Importer, etc.
+* ISO 13485 – [Design, Manufacturer, Contract Manufacturer, Importer, etc.]

-* US CFR 21 Part 820 – Specification Developer, Manufacturer, Contract Manufacturer, Importer, etc.
+* US CFR 21 Part 820 – [Specification Developer, Manufacturer, Contract Manufacturer, Importer, etc.]

 The following applicability exclusions apply:

-Enter the sections are applicable to your organization, example below
+[Enter the sections are applicable to your organization, example below]
+* Installation Activities (ISO Clause 7.5.3) –Our products do not require product installation.
+Products are portable and distributed in working condition.
+* Servicing Activities (ISO Clause 7.5.4) – Our products do not require servicing.
 * Sterilization Requirement and Processes (ISO Clause 7.5.5 & 7.5.7) – Our are not provided or distributed sterile products or utilize sterile processes.
 * Implantable Medical Devices (ISO Clause 7.5.9.2 & 8.2.6 Partial) – We do not provide or distribute implantable products.

 3. TERMS AND DEFINITIONS

 * Appropriate Management:  CEO, COO, President, Vice Presidents, Directors, Managers, Team Leaders.
 * Continual improvement:  Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.
 * Controlled Document:  Any document that affects the quality of the product and is reviewed and approved prior to release for use or reference.
 * Corrective Action:  A process improvement methodology aimed at identifying and eliminating the causes of known nonconformities and to prevent their recurrence.
 * Customer:  The recipient of a product or service provided by the organization.
 * Design History File (DHF):  A compilation of records that describes the design history of the finished device.
 * Device History Record (DHR):  A compilation of records containing the production history of a finished device.
 * Device Master Record (DMR):  A compilation of records containing the procedures and specifications for a finished device.
 * Management with Executive Responsibility:  Those senior employees who have the authority to establish or make changes to the organization’s quality policy and quality system.
 * Preventive Action:  A process improvement methodology aimed at identifying and eliminating potential causes of nonconformities before they occur.
 * Process:  A set of interrelated resources and activities that transform inputs into outputs.
 * Process Leader:  Person with primary process responsibility to document and maintain its procedures, work instructions, and forms; to control records; and to train process users.
 Selected by management based upon primary job responsibilities.
 * Product:  The result of activities or processes.
 * Proposal:  Offer or quote made by an organization in response to a request for a quote to provide product.
 * Quality Policy:  Statement by the organization of its intentions and principles in relation to its overall quality performance which provides a framework for action and for setting the organization’s quality objectives and targets.
 * Supplier or Vendor:  The organization that provides a product or service to an organization.

+4.
-4. QUALITY MANAGEMENT SYSTEM
+QUALITY MANAGEMENT SYSTEM

 4.1 General Requirements

 The quality systems have been established, documented, implemented, and maintained to ensure the products and services produced meet the quality standards of the organization and are in compliance with relevant regulatory bodies.
 Our organization has applied a risk based approach to the control of the appropriate processes needed for the QMS.

 The Quality System is defined through a four level hierarchy:
 * Quality Manual: First-level document that provides a general overview of the Quality System and defines the Quality Policy.
 * Quality Policies and Procedures: Second-level documents that provide more detailed explanation of the Quality System clauses and detail the structure of the Quality System.
 * Standard Operating Procedures and Work Instructions: Third-level documents that provide step-by-step instructions on how activities are to be carried out and the requirements of products produced.
 * Forms and Records: Fourth-level documents or data that contain the information, charts, checklists, or other form of records as evidence to demonstrate conformance to specified requirements and the effective operation of the Quality System.